syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/Events.md

 N> You can close navigation using the `Cancel` event argument.

-## Perform an action when tapping the center button
+## Perform an action by tapping the radial menu item

-You can perform an action when tapping the center button of the radial menu.
-The `CenterButtonTapped` event occurs when tapping the center button of the radial menu.
+You can perform an action by tapping a radial menu item.
+The `CenterButtonBackTapped` event occurs when the radial menu item is tapped.

 {% tabs %}
 {% highlight c# %}